-Owners Name of Name of Main business December 31, December 31, investor subsidiary activities 2023 2022 Description Medeologix, Inc. MedeonBio, Inc. Manufacturing and sale of medical devices 100.00 100.00 Note 3 Medeologix, Inc. MediBalloon, Inc. Manufacturing and sale of medical devices 100.00 100.00 Note 6 Medeologix, Inc. Second Source Medical LLC Manufacturing and sale of medical devices 100.00 100.00 Note 5,6
+Owners Name of Name of Main business December 31, December 31, investor subsidiary activities 2024 2023 Description Medeologix Corporation Medeologix LLC (Formerly: Second Source Medical LLC) Manufacturing and sale of medical devices 100.00 100.00 Note 5,7

-- Note I: The Company increased the capital of Medeon International, Inc. through a cash investment in April 2022 for the total consideration of USD 1,030,000.
-Also, the Company acquired 4,000,000 shares of common stock of Medeon International, Inc. amounting USD 4,000,000 in January 2023, and participated in the Series E preferred stock issuance amounting to USD 4,000,000 for 1,600,000 shares of Aquedeon Medical, Inc. through that subsidiary.
+- Note 1: The Company acquired 4,000,000 shares of common stock of Medeon International, Inc. amounting USD 4,000,000 in January 2023, and participated in the Series E preferred stock issuance amounting to USD 4,000,000 for 1,600,000 shares of Aquedeon Medical, Inc. through that subsidiary.
 The shareholding ratio to Aquedeon Medical, Inc. was then increased to 97.27%.
-Subsequently in July 2023, the employees of Aquedeon Medical, Inc. exercised the employee stock option, decreasing the shareholding ratio to 97.03%. - Note 2: The Company acquired 4,935,000 shares of Series B preferred stock issued by Prodeon Medical Corporation for the total consideration of \$394,800 in March 2022, and the Company's shareholding ratio increased to approximately 85.05%.
-The Company subsequently acquired 5,737,500 shares of Series C preferred stock issued by Prodeon Medical Corporation for the total consideration of \$459,000 in May 2023, and the Company's shareholding ratio increased to approximately 88.41%. - Note 3: The Company sold its shares of subsidiary, MedeonBio, Inc. for USD 3,334,757.19 to another subsidiary, Medeologix, Inc. in May 2022. - Note 4: The Company increased the capital of Medeologix, Inc. through a cash investment in April 2022, amounting to \$460,000, and the Company's shareholding ratio increased to 94,49%.
-The employees of Medeologix, Inc. exercised the employee stock option in February 2023, decreasing the Company's shareholding ratio to 94.30%.
-The Company increased the capital of Medeologix, Inc. through a cash investment in March 2023, totaling \$240,000 for 9,600,000 shares, and the Company's shareholding ratio increased to 95.6%. - Note 5: The Company acquired a 100% equity interest in Second Source Medical LLC for a consideration of USD 7,878,512 in April 2022, and the entity has been included in the consolidated financial statements from the date.
-Details of the subsidiary are provided in Note 6(25).
+Subsequently in July 2023, the employees of Aquedeon Medical, Inc. exercised the employee stock option, decreasing the shareholding ratio to 97.03%.
+Also, The Company acquired 4,000,040 shares of common stock of Medeon International, Inc. amounting USD 4,000,040 in June 2023, and participated in the Series F preferred stock issuance amounting to USD 4,000,040 for 1,454,560 shares of Aquedeon Medical, Inc. through that subsidiary.
+The shareholding ratio to Aquedeon Medical, Inc. was then increased to 97.46%. - Note 2: The Company acquired 5,737,500 shares of Series C preferred stock issued by Prodeon Medical Corporation for the total consideration of \$459,000 in May 2023, and the Company's shareholding ratio increased to approximately 88.41%.
+The Company subsequently acquired 2,050,000 shares of Series D preferred stock issued by Prodeon Medical Corporation for the total consideration of \$164,000 in August 2024, and the Company's shareholding ratio increased to approximately 89.27%. - Note 3: In February 2023, Medeologix Corporation's employees exercised stock options and reduced its shareholding ratio to approximately 94.30%.
+In March 2023, the Company increased the capital in Medeologix Corporation, subscribing for 9,600,000 shares with the amount of \$240,000, and the Company's shareholding ratio increased to approximately 95.6%.
+The Company also acquired 12,600,000 shares of common stock issued by Medeologix Corporation in March 2024 for the total consideration of \$315,000, subsequently the Company's shareholding ratio increased to approximately 96.61%. - Note 4: The Company's subsidiary, Medeologix Corporation increased the capital of Medeologix, Inc. through a cash investment amounting USD 2,000,000 and USD 1,000,000, respectively, in March and October 2023.
+In January, June, and November 2024, the company also increased the capital through a cash investment of Medeologix, Inc. amounting USD 1,500,000, USD 1,500,000, and USD 500,000, respectively, maintaining a shareholding ratio of 100%.

-- Note 6: Medeologix, Inc., the subsidiary, increased the capital of MediBalloon, Inc. and Second Source Medical LLC through cash investments in March 2023, amounting USD 2,000,000 and USD 2,000,000, respectively.
-Also, the subsidiary increased the capital of MediBalloon, Inc. through a cash investment in October 2023, amounting to USD 1,000,000. - Note 7: In December 2022, the Board of Directors resolved the dissolution and liquidation of Panther Orthopedics, Inc. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None. - (4) Foreign currency translation
+- Note 5: The Company's subsidiary, Medeologix Corporation increased the capital of Medeologix LLC through a cash investment in March 2023, amounting to \$2,000,000.
+In February and November 2024, the Medeologix Corporation increased the capital of Medeologix LLC through a cash investment amounting to USD 1,000,000 and USD 300,000, respectively, maintaining a shareholding ratio of 100%. - Note 6: The entity formerly named MediBalloon, Inc. was renamed Medeologix, Inc. in June 2024, and the registration change has been completed with the U.S. government. - Note 7: The entity formerly named Second Source Medical LLC was renamed Medeologix LLC in June 2024, and the registration change has been completed with the U.S. government. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.

+(4) Foreign currency translation